veelenga/KrainaPonadYse/en.md

 ⚡️ Finally the cars go to front line to our defenders.
 The goal is to strengthen our army, they need this type of cars  right now.
 As many as possible.

-We have already bought 19 cars, half of them reached Kharkiv with provision this week.
+We have already bought more than 19 cars, half of them reached Kharkiv with provision this week.
 But we need more!
 Much more!
 Please, share the victory with us!

 ## For car dealers

-If you have SUVs, pickups, ATVs in stock, and you are ready to give the fund a discount on their purchase - write to us by mail. **Everyone's participation is important!**
+If you have SUVs, pickups, ATVs in stock, and you are ready to give a discount on their purchase - contact us by mail. **All help matters!**

 <a href="mailto:oksi202120@gmail.com">oksi202120@gmail.com</a>